Online Divorce in Singapore: How It Works and Should You Get One?

 The cost is S$599 nett to prepare the documents once you have submitted you and your spouse’s and marriage particulars.

 The platform also offers the option of a “PLUS” service at an at additional cost of S$380.
 This amount covers the filing fees for filing the papers in court on your behalf.
-However, this does not other third-party charges (e.g. bankruptcy search fees to determine the financial status of your spouse).
+However, this does not other third-party charges (e.g. fees for a bankruptcy search to determine the financial status of your spouse).

 There is also an option to get legal advice on a per-session basis from a senior lawyer.
 This is available at S$150 nett per session as another add-on service.